 In 1986, Yvan Lebel noticed that teenagers around Pincher Creek had a problem: they were bored.
-Too much energy and nowhere positive to direct it.
+Too much energy and too few places to positively direct it.
 So, he met with a bunch of kids and asked them what they’d like to do.
 What kind of hobbies would they find interesting and fun?
 One idea that came from those brainstorming sessions was a radio station.

 Building a radio station from scratch isn’t cheap, so in 1987 with Lebel’s help, the kids began fundraising for what they called “TEEN Radio”.
 By early 1988, TEEN Radio had rented offices on the top floor of Pincher Creek’s iconic Lebel Mansion, and renovated two rooms to become soundproof sound studios.
 As of 2020, those rooms are still there at the top of Lebel Mansion, and thanks to the soundproofing, they’re among the quietest in that wood-built century-old structure.